-Fruit can be hand picked or … a sheet or tarp can be placed under a limb and the limb shaken (Doesn't work for all cultivars).
+Fruit can be handpicked or … a sheet or tarp can be placed under a limb and the limb shook (Doesn't work for all cultivars).
 Ripe fruit will fall and masses of fruit can be gathered in short order.
 Pick through the harvest, removing leaves, twigs, and over-ripe and under-ripe fruit.
 Slightly unripe fruit can be sorted into a separate container and will ripen in the refrigerator in a day or so.

 If bugs are a concern (see section under "Growing" to manage insect pests on fruit), dump your harvest into a clean bucket.
 Add 4 tablespoons of salt to a quart of cold water, mix well, and pour over mulberries.
-Add more salt water as needed to cover the fruit.
-Most of the bugs and larvae will float to the surface within an hour and can be removed by dumping the berries into a colander and rinsing well with water.
+Add more saltwater as needed to cover the fruit.
+Most of the bugs and larvae will float to the surface within an hour and can be removed by dumping the berries into a colander and rinsing them well with water.
 Place dark towels on a table and spread out mulberries into a single layer to dry.
-Mulberries only last a few days in the refrigerator, so freezing or drying may be your best option for long-term availability.
+Mulberries only last a few days in the refrigerator, so freezing or drying maybe your best option for long-term availability.